 We run a series of Open Days and Visit Days throughout the year, which will provide you with an opportunity to visit the University and the Department and talk to staff about the courses and your interests.
 We also have an undergraduate admissions tutor who is happy to answer any questions you may have.

 Our French, German and Spanish programmes are designed to develop fluency in the languages.
 For this reason we do not normally offer places to native or near-native speakers of French, German or Spanish who wish to study their own language.

-GCSE or AS-level Spanish or German may be appropriate qualifications for entry onto the ab initio Spanish or German programmes.
+To apply for this programme, you will be expected to have studied to A2 level in Spanish or German or both.
+If you have only studied up to A2 level in one of those languages, GCSE or AS-level Spanish or German may be appropriate qualifications for entry onto the ab initio programme in the other language.
 However, even if you do not have one of these qualifications, but you can demonstrate an aptitude for languages through other experience (e.g., successful study of a different foreign language), you may be eligible for this programme.

 Some students who do not have an A-level in one of the languages they wish to study may nonetheless already have A-level-standard knowledge of the language (e.g., a student who took GCSE and then spent time in a country where the target language is spoken, before university).
 At the time of application, we will conduct a placement interview and task, to determine which route would be most appropriate for students who do not have an A-level in a language they wish to study.

 We welcome applications from international applicants, who wish to join the growing body of international students in our Department.
 We offer annual scholarships for overseas undergraduate students.

 Our typical offer is AAB, but some ABB offers will be made (see our typical offers page).
 We do not require any specific subject choices at A Level, and include all subjects in our standard offer.